- 1 Top 7 Best Computer Cases Compared

 #1 ROSEWILL Micro ATX Mini Tower Computer Case – Top PickWHY WE LIKE IT: A budget-friendly low profile micro-ATX mini tower computer case that offers multiple USB, audio and microphone jack front panel ports, two internal drive bays and four additional expansion slots for 2.5 and 3.5 drives.
 Comes pre-installed with one rear panel 80-millimeter fan and can install an additional 120-millimeter fan in the front panel.

-Computer cases don’t have to be expensive to be functional, and that’s why the Rosewill Micro ATX Mini Tower Computer Case is not just our top pick but our best budget selection.
+Computer cases don’t have to be expensive to be functional, and that’s why the Rosewill Micro ATX Mini Tower Computer Case is not just our top pick and one of the best PC case options on the market but also our best budget selection.
 The modestly priced case features a sturdy plastic and steel exterior with expansion in mind.
 This compact design can accommodate Micro-ATX or Mini-ITX motherboards as well as graphics cards up to 11.81 inches long.
 The front panel features one USB 3.0 port, two USB 2.0 ports, an audio-out jack, and an audio-in microphone jack.

 You’ll like that two internal drive bays can accommodate 2.5 and 3.5-inch drives, with the ability to upgrade in the future with four expansion slots.
 For cooling, you’ll get a pre-installed 80-millimeter fan in the rear panel, and for improved performance, you can add a 120-millimeter fan in the front panel.
 This computer case is ideal for office use.
 Check out more computer accessories.